RN255/electronics-store-power-BI-report/README.md

-# electronics-store-power-BI-report
+# electronics store power BI report

-This is based on a project by Maven Anlytics.
+This is based on a project by Maven Anlytics

 ## Task
 - Present data regarding sales of electronic items at various electronics stores